 Voluneeers in refugee camps face many challenges, not the least is the possibility of secondary or vicarious trauma.
 Untreated, this can lead to depression, isolation, addiction, suicide.
 This project is designed to help them not only deal with their own trauma, but also to avoid re-traumatization and possibly learn to help others deal with theirs.
 Click here for details.

 Some of the most virulent and violent hate speech against migrants and refugees can be found in the online comments section of some of Europe's largest newspaper websites.
 The European Court of Human Rights has already ruled that hosting hateful comments constitutes a violation of European law on the part of proprietors - yet the problem remains massive.
-Our research project will shed a light on this issue in a structured way, with a view to approaching website owners with examples of best practice.
+Our research project sheds a light on this issue.

 Other forthcoming projects include: